Feds demand Facebook share information on anti-Trump protesters

 The warrants were issued as part of an ongoing case by the Justice Department against people who allegedly broke laws while protesting Trump's Jan.
 20 inauguration in Washington.
 Prosecutors have said the website, DisruptJ20.org, was used to organize "a violent riot."

-Two other warrants obtained by the Justice Department would require Facebook to hand over "all information from the personal Facebook profiles of local DisruptJ20 activists" Lacy MacAuley and Legba Carrefour from November 1, 2016 through February 9, 2017.
+Two other warrants obtained by the Justice Department would require Facebook to hand over "all information from the personal Facebook profiles of local DisruptJ20 activists' Lacy MacAuley and Legba Carrefour from Nov.
+1, 2016, through Feb.
+9, 2017.